SzGregG/ActiveDirectoryLab/README.md

 # Active Directory Lab
 ## 🎯Objectives
-- 1 Install Windows Server
-- 2 Install Active Directory (AD) tools on the Windows Server and creating a domain
+- Section 1: Set Up an Active Directory (AD) server and a domain with various organisational units and users
-- 3 Create organisational units (OU) for different business departments (e.g.: IT, HR, Finance etc)
-- 4 Create user accounts and groups within the different OUs
+- Section 2: Create several Group Policies and test if they have been successfully implemeted
+- Section 3: Create a shared network drive for domain users and create settings to enable efficent use of disk space

 ## 📝 Resources
 For the execution of this project Broadcom's VMware Workstation Pro (17.6.4) was used.
 It can be downloaded [here](https://knowledge.broadcom.com/external/article?articleNumber=368667).

 # Section 1.0: Initial Set Up
+In this Section I aim to install a windows server, install Active Directory (AD), create a domain, create oraganisational units (OUs) and finally create user which I can add to these OUs.
 ## Step 1.1: Setting up the Windows Server
 In this project Microsoft's Windows Server 2022 ISO was used.
 Windows Server 2022 ISO [download](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022).